tgs/webhook-project-site/README.md

     cd ../webhook-project-site      # this project
     pip install -r requirements.txt
-    python manage.py syncdb

 Then copy template.env to .env, and edit the settings.
 Then:

+    foreman run python manage.py syncdb
     foreman start

-Now you should be able to navigate to http://localhost:8000/bk/hello/ and see "Hello, world.
+Now you should be able to navigate to http://localhost:5000/bk/hello/ and see "Hello, world.
 Badges!!!"

 The Django development server is fancy enough to notice that you've changed